-Teen Learning Disorders
+Teen Learning Disabilities

-Teen learning disorders are disorders where a teen faces severe learning difficulties, such as, trouble with reading, writing, spelling and math.
+Teen learning disabilities are disorders where a teen faces severe learning difficulties, such as, trouble with reading, writing, spelling and math.
 Such teens have difficulty recognizing and understanding letters, words, sentences and numbers compared to teens of the same age with similar environments.
-Sometimes, teen learning disorder is also referred to as neurologically based processing information since the brain of the teen is not well equipped and capable enough to handle this type of information.
+Sometimes, teen learning disability is also referred to as neurologically based processing information since the brain of the teen is not well equipped and capable enough to handle this type of information.

-Causes of Teen Learning Disorder
+Causes of Teen Learning Disability

 - Genetics: Parents or close relatives have similar learning disabilities